shayan10/stock-sense/README.md

 Iterate through each individual holding across all accounts, resulting in an O(n) runtime for computing P/L. This is problematic since `n` could exceed the number of owned stocks, leading to noticeable client-side delays.

 #### ✅ Efficient Solution
-I improved performance by shifting my focus to distinct stocks owned across accounts, which typically have fewer entries than individual holdings.
-I used SQL aggregates to efficiently calculate the total shares (position size) and position value (position cost) for each stock.
+Leveraged SQL aggregates to calculate the total shares (position size) and value (position cost) efficiently for distinct stocks across accounts.

+Here is the query for this operation:

 ```sql
 SELECT ticker_symbol, SUM(quantity) as total_quantity, SUM(quantity*cost_basis) AS position_size FROM holdings WHERE user_id=${user_id} GROUP BY ticker_symbol;